Module 1: Deploy and test your SWE agent

-- Goal: Set up xpander.ai access and import coding agent template
+- Goal: Set up xpander.ai access and deploy the coding agent template

 - Prerequisites: xpander.ai account, basic agent concepts